-In this most important priority, the KPIs bear testament to NJIT as a qualitatively different university after four years of 2020 Vision.
+In this most important priority, the KPIs bear testament to NJIT as a qualitatively different university after the implementation of 2020 Vision.
 The number of undergraduate applications has increased quickly since the 2014 baseline.
 The combined total of undergraduate applications, freshmen and transfer, reached nearly 6,600 in 2014.
-In contrast, we had more than 11,000 freshmen and transfer applications in fall 2019.
-The changing profile of admitted students reflects this increase in applications with an average SAT score of 1297 and a GPA of 3.6 (1252 and 3.5 in 2014), a retention rate of 88%, up from 84%, and a graduation rate of 67%, up from 59% in 2014.
+In contrast, we had more than 12,000 freshmen and transfer applications for fall 2020.
+With this increase in applications, the profile of admitted students has also changed with an average SAT score of 1299 and a GPA of 3.6 (1192 and 3.5 in 2014).
+At the same time, we have improved our retention rate, which increased from 84% to 88%, and our graduation rate, which rose from 59% in 2014 to 67%.
 The average undergraduate time to degree for FTFTF has also improved markedly from nearly 5 years to about 4.5 years.

-The one area of concern, the number of graduate applications has increased but not to the extent projected in 2014.
+The number of graduate applications increased but not to the extent projected in 2014.
 The number of international applicants for masters programs has declined nationwide and the enrollment of international students has declined correspondingly as a result of national policy and program changes.
-As a consequence, the average quantitative GRE scores of enrolled MS students have not increased at the anticipated rate.
-The lower than planned graduate applications may also account for the shortfall in the anticipated enrollment in the four recently opened Professional Science Masters (PSM) programs specifically and the NJIT enrollment overall.
+At NJIT we have fared remarkably well with a notably lower decline in applications than many of our peers.
+Indeed, for fall 2020 the number of graduate applications exceeded 7,000 for the second consecutive year.
+Bureaucratic and logistical hurdles for international enrollment, particularly in a time of pandemic, have eroded our international graduate student population.
+As a consequence, the average quantitative GRE scores of enrolled MS students have not increased as intended in 2020 Vision.
+The lower than planned graduate applications also accounts for the shortfall in the anticipated overall enrollment.